48V explained: what is it, do you need it and what are the pros and cons

 Power decoded

-The main difference between 12V and 48V batteries is their load capability.
-48V systems have greater capacity to capture, store and distribute power than 12V because they are more energy dense.
-Put simply, 48V provides more electricity (watts) using the same amount of electrical current (amps) as 12V because it’s more powerful and efficient.
-Confused?
-Let me explain with a common garden hose analogy.
-Imagine the volts are the water pressure, the amps are the water flow rate, and the watts are the force of water sprayed from the end the hose.
-Because 48V has four times the power of 12V, it can produce quadruple the amount of force (watts) from the same electrical current.
+The main difference between 12V and 48V batteries is their power draw.
+A 12V system requires four times the current (amps) to deliver the same amount of power as a 48V system.
+The difference can be explained with a common garden hose analogy.
+Imagine the volts are the water pressure, the amps (current) are the water flow rate, and the watts are the force of water sprayed from the end the hose.
+A 48V system is like having a hose with four times the water pressure.

 48V x 10 amps = 480 watts